mahmoudimus/ac/docs/public/modules/jira/jiraSearchRequestViews.md

 A Search Request View allows you to render a custom representation of a search result.
 Rendering a custom XML format is a common example.

-After an add-on declaring a Search Request View capability is installed, a new entry will show up in the *Export* menu on the Issue Navigator page.
+After an add-on declaring a Search Request View module is installed, a new entry will show up in the *Export* menu on the Issue Navigator page.
 Clicking the entry will redirect to the URL that is provided by your add-on, passing in the issue keys, pagination information and the OAuth parameters that allow you to verify the validity of the request.